mrsanford/Project-Penney/README.md

 - BLACK = 1

 This program is designed to simulate n Penney games in order to analyze and visualize player combination probabilities.
 There will is a randomly generated, shuffled deck of cards; additionally, the player whose chosen sequence appears first in the simulated sequence will win the play.
 The number of plays will continue until the shuffled deck is fully used. **There are two ways in which points are scored**:
-- Tricks: A trick is won when a player's three-bit card sequence appears in the shuffled deck.
+- **Tricks**: A trick is won when a player's three-bit card sequence appears in the shuffled deck.
     - Each trick is always worth +1 'point' regardless of how many times a sequence appears.
-- Cards: Cards are won when a player's sequence appears in the generated sequence (wins a trick).
+- **Cards**: Cards are won when a player's sequence appears in the generated sequence (wins a trick).
 Cards will always be won when a trick is won.
     - The minimum number of won cards is three (equivalent to the length of the combination).
     - The count of won cards extends from the last card of the previous trick plus one to the end of the new matching trick (inclusive).